Last updated on December 19, 2022 by Wandering our World

-- Which Has Better Natural Sights and Things To Do
+- Which Has Better Natural Sights & Things To Do

 Many people think these destinations will be quite similar as they’re both on Mexico’s Pacific coastline.
-However there are notable differences.
+However there are some very notable differences.

 We’ve found that Puerto Vallarta tends to have a slightly better beach than Mazatlan, with the sand more soft and ‘powdery’.
 The water is warmer there too making it perfect for swimming and sunbathing.

 However Mazatlan’s beach is huge (21km long!) and perfect for walking and surfing.
 The seaside boardwalk in the city is actually one of the longest in the world.
 If you’re looking for long beach walks, this is the place!

 Yet despite how big Mazatlan’s coastline is, there’s as many if not more beachside restaurants and bars in Puerto Vallarta than Mazatlan.

 That’s probably because Puerto Vallarta is more of an international tourist destination with its many boutique hotels, independent shopping outlets, and beachside eateries.
 Many of which are geared more towards tourists than locals.